 You may feel like you’re the only single woman in the world – but you are not alone!
-Here’s what to do when you’re tired of being single; I was inspired to write this by one of my readers.
-She’s a 39 year old woman who wanted to settle down, get married, and have children a long time ago.
+Here are a few ideas for what to do when you’re tired of being single.
+I was inspired to write this by Tamara, one of my readers.
+She’s a 39 year old woman who wanted to settle down a million years ago.
+All she has ever wanted is to get married and have a family.

 What to Do When You’re Tired of Being Single

-In 5 Ways to Be Happy Single, I offer practical tips on what to do when you’re unhappy and tired of being single.
-This article is different because it’s not about giving the same old advice you’ve heard a million times before (eg, take a class to meet new people, tell your friends and family you’re tired of being single and ask them to set you up, etc).
+In 5 Ways to Find a Good Man, I offer practical tips on what to do when you’re unhappy and tired of being single.
+This article is different.
+It’s not practical advice for meeting and dating (eg, take a class to meet new people, tell your friends and family you’re tired of being single and ask them to set you up, etc).

-Rather, this article is more of a prayer and a blessing for this stage of your life.
+Rather, this article is more spiritual in nature.
+It’s a prayer and a blessing that this season of your life will be deeper and more fulfilling than you could ever imagine.

 I didn’t get married until I was 35 years old, and boy was I tired of being single!
 I didn’t know what to do – other than be as active, healthy, and happy as possible.
 I saw a counselor for a year because I didn’t know what marriage was like (I grew up with a single mom, and was in foster homes for some of my childhood).